Retaining The Firm

 Unfortunately, if you fail to appear for court and have not provided us a valid excuse, your bond will most likely be forfeited and a bench warrant will be issued for your arrest.

-Call Goddard & Hoing Law, P.C. immediately so that we can communicate the issue to the court.
+Call Goddard & Hoing, P.C. immediately so that we can communicate the issue to the court.

 Share by: